-Basic Immune System of Plants (Hirofumi Nakagami)
+Basic Immune System of Plants

 During the last several decades, extensive analyses revealed that plants utilize a two-branched immune system for defence against pathogens.
-In the first branch, transmembrane pattern recognition receptors (PRR), which are membrane-associated kinase or membrane-associated kinase interacting protein, are used to recognize and respond to slowly evolving pathogen-associated molecular patterns (PAMP).
+In the first branch, transmembrane pattern recognition receptors (PRR), which are membrane-associated kinase or membrane-associated kinase interacting protein, are used to recognize and respond to slowly evolving microbe-associated molecular patterns (MAMP).
 In the second branch, either a direct or an indirect recognition of the pathogen through disease-resistance (R) proteins is used for response to pathogen virulence factors (Effector).

-1. Phosphoproteomic dissection of PAMP-triggered immunity
+1. Phosphoproteomic dissection of PRR-triggered immunity

 One of the key requirements for successful posttranslational modification (PTM)-oriented proteomics is the establishment of efficient enrichment methods for posttranslationally modified peptides.
 We have developed a posttranslational modification (PTM)-oriented proteomics platform, with an emphasis on phosphorylation as this plays a significant role in early events of plant immune responses.

 References and further reading

 Marques DN, Stolze SC, Harzen A, Nogueira ML, Batagin-Piotto KD, Piotto FA, Mason C, Azevedo RA, Nakagami H, “Comparative phosphoproteomic analysis of tomato genotypes with contrasting cadmium tolerance”, Plant Cell Reports, Oct;40(10):2001-2008 (2021)